ssfivy/learning/repo/autotag/README.md

 For the second option, you have the option to base64-encode the private key so the variable masking feature works.
 Note this is not 100% foolproof for protecting your private key since someone can extract it by triggering a CI with their own code that grabs the value and say, print it hex-encoded or the like.
 You want the protect feature for that.
+Note that as long as you dont echo that variable, you technically dont need to mask it.

 ### Details for this specific experiment